Liquid cooling and ventilation garment: Other applications

 LCVGs, while initially developed for space exploration, have been adapted for an array of applications on Earth.
 These garments, vital for temperature regulation in environments where traditional cooling is ineffective, have been utilized in the military, sports, and various medical fields.

 Originally designed for astronauts and pilots, LCVGs were later adapted for military applications, including for helicopter pilots and mine rescue workers.
 In the 1980s, their use expanded to include recreational and industrial settings.

 In the medical sphere, LCVGs have been used for conditions like hypohidrotic ectodermal dysplasia, where patients are unable to sweat and regulate body temperature.
 These garments have also been effective in treating multiple sclerosis, peripheral neuropathy, epidermolysis bullosa, spina bifida, and cerebral palsy, by providing controlled cooling to the body.

 LCVGs have found use in sports therapy.
 Devices applying pressure and cold to injured areas have been beneficial for both human athletes and animals like dogs and horses.
 Cooling systems are also used to enhance performance and reduce the risk of concussions in athletes.

 LCVGs have been employed in industrial settings to aid workers who wear heavy protective clothing or work in hot environments.
 This includes applications in hazardous material cleanup, power plant operations, and mining.

-Media representation

-LCVGs have often been depicted in science fiction and adventure films.
-These portrayals range from realistic depictions to imaginative adaptations in extreme environmental conditions.

-One example is in the Dune franchise, where characters wear suits known as "stillsuits" that closely resemble the function of LCVGs, designed for survival in the harsh desert climate of the fictional planet Arrakis.
-Similarly, in The Martian, astronauts are shown wearing advanced suits equipped with life-support systems.

-Other films that have featured similar technologies include Prometheus and Interstellar, where characters don advanced suits for extraterrestrial exploration.

-Such representations have not only brought attention to the technology but have also inspired innovations and designs in real-world applications.